1 Activity 1

 R, and it’s many packages, contain many different datasets for practicing its features.
 One of these is the starwars

 - What types of variables are included in this dataset?
-Which variables are quantitative?
+Give an example for each type (quantitative discrete, quantitative continuous, qualitative)

 gender